oracle/node-oracledb/doc/api.md

   . . .
 ```

+Applications that request [DRCP](#drcp) connections, for example with
+`myhost/XE:pooled`, must use local [Connection Pooling](#connpooling).

-For more information see
+For more information on Easy Connect strings see
 [Understanding the Easy Connect Naming Method](https://docs.oracle.com/database/121/NETAG/naming.htm#i498306)
-in the Oracle documentation..
+in the Oracle documentation.

 #### <a name="tnsnames"></a> 8.1.2 Net Service Names for Connection Strings